rxtsel/tech-craft-cv/README.md

 ## 3. Architecture Overview

-The architecture of DevCraftCV consists of a frontend developed in Next.js and a backend built in Subapase, with communication between them via a REST API.
+The architecture of TechCraftCV consists of a frontend developed in Next.js and a backend built in Subapase, with communication between them via a REST API.

 - **Frontend (Next.js):** We use Next.js to develop a modern and responsive user interface.